 Since 2022, Novi has been in the process of drafting, reviewing and updating the 2016 Master Plan for Land Use.
-During this month's Master Plan Steering Committee meeting, the latest version draft plan was reviewed.
+During February's Master Plan Steering Committee meeting, the latest version draft plan was reviewed.
 The Committee made a motion to forward the Draft Master Plan to the Planning Commission for the next step in the process.

-Attached is the Draft Master Plan for Land Use that is now ready for consideration by the Planning Commission to make a recommendation to the City Council for approval to distribute the Draft Master Plan to surrounding communities and other public agencies for comment.
-Once that is done, State law requires a sixty-three-day review period of the draft plan to allow for public comment on the completed draft plan.
+The Planning Commission reviewed the attached Draft Master Plan for Land Use at the February 24, 2025 meeting.
+At that meeting, the Commission made a recommendation to the City Council for approval to distribute the Draft Master Plan to surrounding communities and other public agencies for comment.
+Once that is done, State law requires a 63-day review period of the draft plan to allow for public comment on the completed draft plan.
 Following the review period, a public hearing will be held to allow for additional community input before the plan is adopted.